uilianries/imgui/Implementing-Power-Save,-aka-Idling-outside-of-ImGui.md

 Instead of modifying ImGui, an alternative approach is possible and it is not that difficult.
 It's motto is to say that this is neither a responsibility of ImGui in itself, nor a responsibility of the backend, but the responsibility of an application "runner" that is developed by the user around the backend.

-This approach is summarized below, and may or may not be to your liking.
-But I digress.
+This approach is summarized below.
+Of course, you may adapt it to your liking.

 ### 1. Create a storage for the idling data